 Sometimes a great piece of coverage is exactly that – it’s not about securing a backlink and asking a journalist or an influencer to simply give you one – often the answer will be ‘no’ and it could actually damage the relationship with them if you’re too persistent.

-You need to give people a reason to link to your site, and to do that you have to offer something that genuinely adds value to their article or content.
+You need to give people a reason to link to your site in order to successfully carry out digital PR link building, and to do that you have to offer something that genuinely adds value to their article or content.